NEW: One Center Request Line: 610-734-7625

 Experience Upper Darby

-Over the years, it has grown substantially, with a population of roughly 85,000 as of 2017.
+Over the years, it has grown substantially, with a population of roughly 87,000 as of 2025.
 Throughout that time, the township has been home to a host of talent.
-Actress and comedian Tina Fey, singer songwriter Jim Croce, instrumentalist Todd Rungren all grew up in Upper Darby.
-Hit’s such as the David Bowie Live Album in 1974 and scenes from the 2011 movie Silver Linings Playbook were recorded in Upper Darby as well.
+Actress and comedian Tina Fey, singer songwriter Jim Croce, instrumentalist Todd Rundgren all grew up in Upper Darby and graduated from UDHS.
+David Bowie recorded his Gold-certified "Live" Album in July 1974 at The Tower Theater and scenes from the 2011 movie Silver Linings Playbook were recorded in Upper Darby.
+And scenes from the 2025 HBO series "Task" were filmed on location in Upper Darby as well.

-Today it has a foreign born population of 24%, higher that it’s neighboring city of Philadelphia and rivaled only by New York city resulting in the township’s reputation as holding ‘the world in one place.’
+Today it has a foreign-born population of 24%, higher that it’s neighboring city of Philadelphia and rivaled only by New York city resulting in the township’s reputation as holding ‘the world in one place.’
 The community is just as walkable as it’s more urban counterparts, with a fully functional public transit system and a host of fascinating places and events to visit.
-There is something here for everyone, but there are a few must sees in Upper Darby.
-We’ve compiled a list of them below:

 Underground Railroad Walking Tour